Taittinger

 - Taittinger Brut Vintage$85-115Single-vintage cuvée declared in exceptional years, showing house Chardonnay emphasis under vintage focus.Find →

-- Taittinger Comtes de Champagne Rosé$400-550Rare vintage rosé prestige cuvée blending Chardonnay with red wine from Bouzy estate parcel.Find →
+- Taittinger Comtes de Champagne Rosé$400-550Rare vintage rosé prestige cuvée, Pinot Noir-led and incorporating still red wine notably from Bouzy.Find →

 - Modern Taittinger identity dates to 1932 when Pierre Taittinger acquired Maison Forest-Fourneaux (founded 1734)

-- Sold to Starwood in 2005; recovered by Pierre-Emmanuel Taittinger in 2006 through leveraged management buyout
+- Sold to Starwood Capital in 2005; bought back by the family in 2006, led by Pierre-Emmanuel Taittinger

 - Chardonnay-led house style with Brut Réserve NV approximately 40% Chardonnay